seanblankenship/appnet-bp/readme.md

 ```

+### /inc/navigation.inc.php

+To open a link in a new window, add _new to the end of the link (ie default.php_new or http://google.com_new)

+PDFs will always open in a new window by default

 ### Lightbox

 add `$use_lightbox = "yes";` to the top of your document and `class="gallery"` must wrap the gallery (ie `<table class="gallery">` or `<ul class="gallery">`)